sravyaysk/vitaFlow/README.md

 # Development

-VitaFlow is continuously extended by solving some real work problem.
-To check some of these solved work please check [examples](https://github.com/Imaginea/vitaFlow/tree/master/examples) folder in repo.
+We are continuously extending VitaFlow, by solving some real world problems.
+To check some of these solved works, please check [examples](https://github.com/Imaginea/vitaFlow/tree/master/examples) folder in repo.

 _TODO: Update VitaFlow Features here_
 <!--